 ITR-4, also called Sugam, is tailored for resident individuals, HUFs, or firms (excluding LLPs) who opt for the presumptive taxation scheme.
 Under Section 44AD, 44ADA, or 44AE, income and expenses are declared at prescribed percentages, simplifying calculation and record-keeping.

-The catch with filing ITR-4, however, is that your total income must not exceed INR 50 lakh, and property ownership is limited to one house.
+The catch with filing ITR-4, however, is that your total income must not exceed INR 50 lakh, and property ownership is limited up to two house properties..

 Suggested Read: How to File ITR-4: A Complete Guide